ranmses/katacoda-ansible/test-scenario/step3.md

-To help create the index.json and scenario structure, Katacoda has developed a command line interactive (CLI).
+Para ajudar na criação do arquivo index.json e estrutura do scenario, existe o Katacoda command line interactive (CLI).

 ## Install CLI

-Install the CLI with the command `npm i katacoda-cli --global`{{execute}}.
+Instale a CLI com o comando `npm i katacoda-cli --global`{{execute}}.

-The commands follow the syntax is
+A CLI segue a sintaxe a seguir
 `$ katacoda COMMAND`

-After the install has finished, the command can be run via `katacoda --help`{{execute}}.
+Após a conclusão da instalação, opções do comando podem ser obtidas via `katacoda --help`{{execute}}.

 ## Create scenario
-For example, to create a new scenario you would run the command `katacoda scenarios:create`{{execute}}.
-The CLI will prompt you a few questions in order to create your scenario:
+Para criar um novo scenario o comando seria `katacoda scenarios:create`{{execute}}.
+A CLI irá exibir uma série de perguntas para montar dinamicamente o arquivo JSON:
 - **Friendly URL:** here you will type `test-scenario`.
 This attribute will determine the name of the folder of your scenario, and the URL to access it, so, should not contain spaces, should be lower case, etc. For example, if your username is *test-username* and your scenario was called *test-scenario* as suggested, the URL to point the scenario in the platform will be https://katacoda.com/test-username/scenarios/test-scenario/
 - **Title:** title the scenario
 - **Description:** description of the scenario, displayed on the intro screen